 - Boil your favorite pasta in a pot of salted boiling water until al dente.

-7. Toss the freshly cooked pasta in the homemade pesto sauce, using the reserved pasta water to achieve a silky, cohesive blend.
+- Toss the freshly cooked pasta in the homemade pesto sauce, using the reserved pasta water to achieve a silky, cohesive blend, or if you feel like the sauce needs to be thinner.

 ❓FAQS